sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

     * A **nonstandard image** is one that is imported or exported, end-of-life, shared, not standard for your account service level and not included in the subset of images provided for RackConnect customers.

+    An image is guaranteed to have the following attributes:
+    ``id``,
+    ``status``,
+    ``visibility``,
+    ``protected``,
+    ``tags``,
+    ``created_at``,
+    ``file``, and
+    ``self``.

+    The other attributes defined in the image schema are guaranteed, but are only returned with an image entity if you set them explicitly.

+    A client can set arbitrarily-named attributes on their images if the image JSON-schema allows it.
+    These user-defined attributes appear like any other image attributes.

+image entity
+    Represented by a JSON-encoded data structure and its raw binary data.
+    An image entity has an identifier (ID) that is guaranteed to be unique within its endpoint.
+    The ID is used as a TOKEN in request URIs to interact with that specific image.

+image identifier
+    Unique URI of the form {image server location}/v2/images/{imageId} where:

+* ``{image server location}`` is the resource location of the Cloud Images service that knows about an image.
+* ``{imageId}`` is the image identifier, which is a UUID, making it globally unique.

+network
+    The virtual space where your servers live.
+Rackspace has two default networks:
+    PublicNet, which is the Internet; ServiceNet, which is our internal network.
+    Although you can create as many isolated networks as you want, the default configuration is for servers to be connected to both PublicNet (for public Internet connectivity) and ServiceNet (for internal connectivity with your other servers).

+server
+    A computer that provides explicit services to the client software running on that system.
+    A server is a virtual machine (VM) instance in the Cloud Servers environment.
+    To create a server, you must specify a name, flavor reference, and image reference.

 Authenticate to gain access to the service
 ==========================================
 To use this service, you must authenticate yourself as a subscriber to the service.